aaqibsb/Intro-to-Robot-Modeling/README.md

 Simulation of a mobile robot.

 ### Project 2
-Simulation of a high speed camera mounted on a mobile robot.
+Design and simulation of a high speed camera mounted on a mobile robot.